Languages: PHP | Difficulty: Easy

 Introduction

-This tutorial will demonstrate how to install, setup, and use the Keap PHP SDK, including authenticating requests with OAuth 2.0
+This tutorial will demonstrate how to install, set up, and use the Keap PHP SDK to start making requests to the Keap REST Core Service.

 Next: Install the SDK